raspberrypilearning/sense-hat-marble-maze/worksheet.md

 1. Save and run your code to ensure the marble is moving horizontally across the screen.

 1. Now that you have the marble moving horizontally, you need to make it move vertically as well.
-Update the `move_marble` function so that it uses the `yaw` to move the marble in the y direction.
+Update the `move_marble` function so that it uses the `roll` to move the marble in the y direction.

 	```python
 	def move_marble(pitch,roll,x,y):